Skip to contentNotify me by email about available dates

 How is this method different from massage?

 It’s an entirely different kind of work.
 I don’t release muscles mechanically, and I don’t use kneading or pressure.
 You lie fully clothed while I gently place my hands on the body.
-Rather than working on the muscles, I create conditions in which your nervous system can settle and begin its own process of regulation.
+I don’t work directly on the muscles, I create the conditions in which your body can settle and, at its own pace, come back to itself.

 How does the biodynamic approach differ from the biomechanical one?